lnardon/ReactTesting/README.md

 # React Jest and Enzyme Testing

-This project purpose is to practice TDD in React using Jest ans Enzyme.
+This project purpose is to practice TDD in React using Jest and Enzyme.

 ### Installation